- Overview of Interstitial Lung Disease

 Etiology of Lymphangioleiomyomatosis

-The cause of lymphangioleiomyomatosis is unknown.
-The tempting hypothesis that female sex hormones play a role in pathogenesis remains unproved.
+The cause of lymphangioleiomyomatosis is thought to be due to loss-of-function genetic mutations of the tuberous sclerosis proteins, tuberin and hamartin.
+Unregulated expression of growth factors have been implicated in the pathogenesis.
+The hypothesis that female sex hormones play a role in pathogenesis remains unproven.

-The disease usually arises spontaneously, but LAM bears many similarities to the pulmonary findings of tuberous sclerosis (TS); LAM occurs in some patients with TS and is thought by some to be a forme fruste of TS.
+The disease usually arises spontaneously, but LAM bears many similarities to the pulmonary findings of tuberous sclerosis; LAM occurs in some patients with tuberous sclerosis and is thought by some to be a forme fruste of tuberous sclerosis.
 Mutations in the tuberous sclerosis complex-2 gene (TSC-2) have been described in LAM cells and angiomyolipomas (benign renal hamartomas made of smooth muscle, blood vessels, and adipose).
 Angiomyolipomas occur in up to 50% of patients with LAM.
 These observations suggest 1 of 2 possibilities:

 Symptoms and Signs of Lymphangioleiomyomatosis